 - Sourdough bread

 - Artificial sweeteners

-Your Headaches Might Not Be Related to Diet
+Your Headaches Might Not Be Related to a Vegan Diet

 Finally, your headaches may have nothing to do with being vegan at all.

 It could also be stress.
 Going vegan is stressful.

 You have less certainty and possibly anxiety about what to eat, and it can affect social situations as well.
 If you’ve been feeling extra stressed lately, try and address that and see if it helps your headaches.